South America

 Types of Contracts

 • Indefinite contracts are the most widely used in Argentina.
-The contract is terminated with cause or resignation under the labor law.
+The contract can be terminated with cause or resignation under the labor law.

 • Fixed-term contracts have a specific life span and are largely used for project-based work.
 They can be extended up to a total duration of 5 years.